-The Fatima Memorial Hospital (FMH) was established in 1977, by Begum Saida Waheed as a non-profit community hospital for women and children with the purpose of supporting and augmenting services provided by the government.
-Realizing the acute shortage of nurses and midwives, she set up a school of midwifery in 1978, which was upgraded to a school of General Nursing in 1995 and to a College of Nursing offering post basic diploma courses in 1999.
+Fatima Memorial Hospital (FMH) established in 1977, by Begum Saida Waheed as a non-profit community hospital for women and children to support and augment services provided by the government.
+Realizing the acute shortage of nurses and midwives, she established a school of midwifery in 1978, which was upgraded to a school of General Nursing in 1995 and a College of Nursing offering post-basic diploma courses in 1999.

-Our Nursing programmes are taught by experienced nurse tutors and academics from a variety of disciplines.
-To ensure seamless links between theory and practice, all staff work very closely with experts in local healthcare institutes and related services We have nationally recognized nursing leaders and researchers, and all our teaching staff are committed to ensuring that you have the best possible experience, enabling you to emerge as confident, competent professionals.
+Experienced members of faculty teach nursing programs at SWCON from a variety of disciplines.
+To ensure seamless links between theory and practice, all staff works very closely with experts in local healthcare institutions and related services.
+We have nationally recognized nursing leaders and researchers, and all our teaching staff is committed in ensuring that you have the best possible experience, enabling you to emerge as confident, competent professionals.

-You are allocated a clinical placement/training in various hospitals in and around Lahore.
-You will therefore benefit from consistent support from registered nurses qualified to be student mentors.
+You are allocating clinical placement/training in various hospitals in and around Lahore.
+You will, therefore, benefit from consistent support from registered nurses qualified to be student mentors.
 They will guide your learning on a day-to-day basis, helping you to achieve your learning targets.
-Very positive experiences in practice lead many of our students to obtain employment in their hospitals at the end of the programme.
+Very positive experiences in practice and lead many of our students to obtain employment in their hospitals at the end of the program.

-The single largest issue faced by the health care systems worldwide is the increasing demand of nurses.
-The Saida Waheed FMH College of Nursing feels this sense of urgency and the need to develop more nurses to serve communities’ health care needs.
+The single largest issue faced by the health care systems worldwide is the increasing demand for nurses.
+The Saida Waheed FMH College of Nursing feels this sense of urgency and serves communities’ health care needs.

-With this endeavour we not only hope to fulfill 30% of the critical shortage of nurses faced by the Punjab province, but also to export trained nurses to other countries in the region to help earn foreign exchange for Pakistan, to empower women through professional education, as well as to catapult hundreds of families above the poverty line, while at the same time lowering the maternal and child mortality rate through their services.
+With this endeavor, we not only hope to fulfill 30% of the critical shortage of nurses faced by the Punjab province but also to export trained nurses to other countries in the region to help earn foreign exchange for Pakistan.
+Further, to empower women through professional education, as well as to catapult hundreds of families above the poverty line, while at the same time lowering the maternal and child mortality rate through their services.